jamesqquick/auth0-react-workshop/README.md

 Now, you should be able to login/logout in your deployed application.

-**optional** Add Multi-factor Authentication with Auth0 Actions
+## Add Multi-Factor Authentication (Bonus)

-To add multi-factor authentication to the app, in the Auth0 dashboard navigate to `Security -> Multi-factor Auth`.
+To add multi-factor authentication to the app, in the Auth0 dashboard navigate to `Security` -> `Multi-factor Auth`.
 Then, click on the `Phone Message` section and choose the following options.
+There are several different options, but a phone message works well here.

 -   Choose a delivery provider - Auth0
 -   Choose a delivery method - SMS